superbrothers/kubernetes-docs/kubectl_create_secret.md

 ## kubectl create secret

-Create a secret using specified subcommand
+Create a secret using a specified subcommand

 ### Synopsis

-Create a secret using specified subcommand.
+Create a secret with specified type.

+ A docker-registry type secret is for accessing a container registry.

+ A generic type secret indicate an Opaque secret type.

+ A tls type secret holds TLS certificate and its associated key.

 ```
-kubectl create secret [flags]
+kubectl create secret (docker-registry | generic | tls)
 ```

 ### Options